ghermanowski/EventsWidget/README.md

 A recreation of the iOS Calendar app's widget, that shows today's remaining events using EventKit.
 Includes widget configuration to limit the events only to selected calendars.

+## Screenshots

 <div>
   <img width="30%" alt="EventsWidget next to Calendar's widget" src="https://user-images.githubusercontent.com/57409167/162175822-7066dd9e-762c-4381-82a6-6bb49372c6d7.png">
   <img width="30%" alt="Widget configuration" src="https://user-images.githubusercontent.com/57409167/162176048-68b33e7c-91df-4982-a138-c2f2bbcb8946.png">
 </div>

-Created at Apple Developer Academy Napoli

-### Technologies

-SwiftUI, WidgetKit, EventKit

-## Tutorial: How to Create Configurable Widgets
+# Tutorial: How to Create Configurable Widgets

 In this tutorial you will learn how to allow your users to configure their widgets.
 I will show you how to add configuration to an already existing widget in your app.